-4-Year-Old Kindergarten educators may organise a timetable to gently ease children into the routines of kindergarten life.
+Kindergarten educators may organise a timetable to ease children into the routines of kindergarten life gently.
 This 'staggered intake' allows children time to settle into their new environment, learn the routines, and gives educators and children time to get to know each other.

-Get to know you Interviews are held with all families in the initial few weeks of kindergarten.
-It is recognised that each child has individual needs and it is important that families and educators consult during this settling in time.
+'Get to know you' interviews are held with all families in the initial few weeks of kindergarten.
+It is recognised that each child has individual needs, and it is important that families and educators consult during this settling in time.
 Unless there are exceptional circumstances, families can expect to have access to full sessions one week after the initial interview days.

-Upon receiving a position at a Knox Long Day Care or Occasional Care service, you will be invited to attend orientation sessions with your child to help them transition into the education and care environment.
-Orientation is tailored to suit the needs of your family and is an important part of your child's transition.
+Upon receiving a position at a Knox Long Day Care, you will be invited to attend orientation sessions with your child to help them transition into the education and care environment.
+Orientation is tailored to suit your family's needs and is an important part of your child's transition.